-Full Choke – This has tight constriction and a dense pattern, delivering approximately 70 percent of a shell’s total pellets in a 30″ circle at 40 yards.
-Best for trap shooting, waterfowl pass shooting, turkey hunting and buckshot loads.
+A full choke has tight constriction and a dense pattern, delivering approximately 70 percent of a shell’s total pellets in a 30″ circle at 40 yards.
+It’s best for trap shooting, waterfowl pass shooting, turkey hunting, and buckshot loads.

-Modified Choke – The modified is characterized by less constriction than full choke, delivering approximately 60 percent of a shell’s total pellets in a 30″ circle at 40 yards.
+The modified is characterized by less constriction than full choke, delivering approximately 60 percent of a shell’s total pellets in a 30″ circle at 40 yards.
 Excellent for all-around hunting of waterfowl, long-range flushing of upland birds (such as late-season pheasant and sharptail grouse) as well as other small game.
-Also used for trap shooting.
+It’s also used for trap shooting.

-Improved Cylinder Choke – Even less constricted than modified, the improved cylinder distributes approximately 50 percent of a shell’s total pellets in a 30″ circle at 40 yards.
-Ideal for close-in small game shooting, upland bird hunting (such as quail, grouse and pheasant) as well as hunting waterfowl close over decoys.
+Even less constricted than modified, the improved cylinder distributes approximately 50 percent of a shell’s total pellets in a 30″ circle at 40 yards.
+Ideal for close-in small-game shooting, upland bird hunting (such as quail, grouse, and pheasant) as well as hunting waterfowl close over decoys.
 Rifled slugs also perform very well with this choke.

-Cylinder Bore – No constriction and distributes approximately 40 percent of a shell’s total pellets in a 30″ circle at 40 yards.
-Most often used by law enforcement for service shotguns.
+A cylinder bore provides no constriction and distributes approximately 40 percent of a shell’s total pellets in a 30″ circle at 40 yards.
+It’s most often used by law enforcement for service shotguns.

-Skeet Choke – A specialty choke that sends approximately 50 percent of a shell’s total pellets in a 30″ circle at 25 yards.
+A skeet choke is a specialty choke that sends approximately 50 percent of a shell’s total pellets in a 30″ circle at 25 yards.
 This type is designed to deliver optimum patterns for close-range skeet shooting.